rchasgex31710791/notes/README.md

 # 2024-03-01
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks on time and meet your goals.

+# 2024-03-02
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this means that writing clear, concise, and easily understandable code is a hallmark of advanced skill.
+It's not just about making something work; it's about making it maintainable, scalable, and debuggable.
+Strive to write simple solutions for complex problems, avoiding unnecessary complexity and over-engineering.
+Remember, your code will likely be read and modified more times than it's written.
+So, keep it simple and elegant!